What Is Includable In Your Estate?

 Business Interests.
 The value of an interest in any business that you own at death, whether as a proprietor, a partner or corporate shareholder is includable in your gross estate.

 Rights to Future Income.
 The right to payments under a deferred compensation agreement or partnership income continuation plan may be includable in your estate.
 These rights are known as “income in respect of a decedent” and may be includable at their present commuted value.

 These are examples of the interests that may be includable in your gross estate but the list is not exhaustive.
 The determination of what else will be included in your estate requires individual analysis.
 Certain estate planning documents, coupled with adjustments to property ownership arrangements, can help minimize estate taxes.
-It is advisable to have your estate plan reevaluated from time to time to help protect your beneficiaries and heirs from the burden of meeting estate tax requirements.
+It is advisable to have your plan reevaluated from time to time by an experienced estate planning lawyer to help protect your beneficiaries and heirs from the burden of meeting estate tax requirements.